Arizona Adoption Agency

-All of our families receiving children through our adoption and foster care programs are answering a call to serve the Lord by opening their hearts and homes to His children and loving them unconditionally.
+All of our families receiving children through Christian Family Care’s adoption or foster care programs are answering a call to serve the Lord by opening their hearts and homes to His children and loving them unconditionally.

 Infant Adoption Program

-Families choosing adoption through Christian Family Care are stable Christian families who are eager to share their love with a child and prepared for the joys of adoptive parenting.
+Families choosing adoption through our Arizona adoption agency are stable Christian families who are eager to share their love with a child and prepared for the joys of adoptive parenting.
 Our families demonstrate a willingness to build and maintain connections with birth families for the benefit of their child and are committed to honoring the decision of the birthparents by continuing over the years their open adoption covenant.
 As part of the infant adoption program families will learn in our education classes the ins and outs of adoptive parenting, building relationships with practical adoption knowledge but integrate scripture and biblical principles through out each session.

 Families choosing adoption of a child in custody of the state are also stable, loving Christian families who desire to open their hearts and homes to children who have experienced neglect, and abuse.
 Children available through our state system are older school age children.
 The state has a dire need for families who are open to older children, teens, and sibling groups.
 Through our classes families will come to understand the birth families and children the state works with and learn of the special opportunities a family has to minister hope and healing to these children.
 At Christian Family Care we are required to teach the state pre-adoption curriculum but have worked diligently to integrate scripture and biblical principles throughout each lesson.